The Best Harnesses for a Cockapoo : An Introduction

 First up, the extra stuff: this harness comes equipped with its own 1.5-metre lead, which is a nice touch.
 Though most owners will have a lead already before picking up a harness, it’s a nice touch to have one that matches the harness itself (for fashion-conscious cockapoos, naturally).
 We have several leads for our dogs which we alternate between depending on where we’re taking them for a walk – short leads for pavement walking, extendable leads for parks and forests.

-Second, the price: despite coming with a lead, the Outad harness is actually a little cheaper than other similarly-styled harnesses on the market at under £17 on Amazon.
+Second, the price: despite coming with a lead, the Outad harness is actually a little cheaper than other similarly-styled harnesses on the market.
 Again, this would make it a good option for your first cockapoo harness if you’d rather take a slightly smaller risk financially.

 The Outad features breathable nylon webbing material and a ring for clipping to the lead.
 However, unlike the TrueLove and Rabbitgoo harnesses, it doesn’t have the handy chest ring for hooking your dog into a seat belt when travelling in the car.
 It’s not a huge issue, but I find the chest ring attachment very useful as it’s more comfortable for Lupin during journeys.